Are You Selling At Auction?

 It is very important for you as the seller to understand the differences between Assessed Value, Appraised Value and Market Value when determining the asking price for your property.

-- The assessed value of a property is simply the value applied to the subject property by the local government to determine the annual amount of taxes that need paid.
+Assessed property value is simply the value applied to the subject property by the local government to determine the annual amount of taxes that need paid.
 The assessed value is NOT an accurate tool for determining the market value of a property.
 In some areas the assessed value is based on a percentage of the market value.
 For example, if the market value of the home was $100,000 at the time of the assessment, and the local government assesses properties in that area at 80% of the market value, then the assessment on that property would be $80,000.

 Our realtors have the tools and skill set necessary to help you find the right asking price for your home.
 Call or email us today for a FREE CMA of your home!